techindicium/code-challenge/README.md

 ## The Challenge

-We are going to provide 2 data sources, A Postgres database and a CSV file.
+We are going to provide 2 data sources, a Postgres database and a CSV file.

 Your mission is to build a pipeline that extracts the data everyday from both sources and write the data first to local disk, and second to a database of your choice.
 For this challenge, the CSV file and the database will be static, but in any real world project, both data sources would be changing constantly.